 My methodological strengths are in-depth interviewing and survey design, though I use a variety of methods to address the research questions at hand, including diary studies, contextual inquiry, statistical analysis, participatory design, experimental design, usability testing, and focus groups.

 Outside of research projects, I believe in building a stronger pipeline for aspiring researchers to enter UX and in empowering the research community to learn from each other.
 I offer career advising to junior UX researchers and academic researchers transitioning into industry UX research.
-I’m a mentor with UXPA Mentorship Program.
+I’ve been a mentor with UXPA Mentorship Program.
 I have also co-organized research community events with Curiosity Tank, the San Francisco User Research Meetup Group, and Reduct.Video.

 I’m Nielsen Norman certified with specialties in UX Research and UX Management.
 I have Master’s degrees in Human-Computer Interaction from Carnegie Mellon University, and in Cognitive and Evolutionary Anthropology from the University of Oxford.
 I did my Bachelor’s in Cognitive Science at Vassar College.